 Estimated power-on operation hours means power-up hours per disc drive times the total number of disc drives in service.
-Each disc drive shall have accumulated at least nine months of operation.
-Data shall be calculated on a rolling average base for a minimum period of six months.
+Each disc drive must have accumulated at least nine months of operation.
+Data is calculated on a rolling average base for a minimum period of six months.